lordzoe/CPR-Simulator-Hypogravity/README.md

 3. The script will:

     - Identify normogravity compression windows and compute hemodynamic metrics for 4 cm and 5 cm mCPR compressions.
-        -  Outputs will be saved in the `processed data/mCPR compressions normogravity` folder:
+        -  Outputs will be saved in the `processed data/mCPR compressions normogravity/` folder:
         `four_cm_ground_analysis.csv`,
         `five_cm_ground_analysis.csv`

     - Detect hypogravity compression windows and compute per-parabola hemodynamic metrics for 4 cm and 5 cm mCPR compressions.
-        -  Outputs will be saved in the `processed data/mCPR compressions hypogravity` folder:
+        -  Outputs will be saved in the `processed data/mCPR compressions hypogravity/` folder:
         `four_cm_hypogravity_parabola_{i}_analysis.csv` for i = 1...
 5,
         `five_cm_hypogravity_parabola_{i}_analysis.csv` for i = 6...
 10

     - Aggregate per-parabola hemodynamic metrics by compression depth.
-        -  Outputs will be saved in the `processed data/mCPR compressions hypogravity` folder:
+        -  Outputs will be saved in the `processed data/mCPR compressions hypogravity/` folder:
         `four_cm_hypogravity_analysis.csv`,
         `five_cm_hypogravity_analysis.csv`

     - Merge normogravity and hypogravity datasets into a master file used for statistics and figures.
-        -  Output will be saved in the `processed data` folder:
+        -  Output will be saved in the `processed data/` folder:
         `mCPR_compressions_analysis.csv`

 Diagnostic figures (pressure vs. time with detected systolic peaks, diastolic troughs, and dicrotic notches) are generated for visual verification.